What Drugs Make Your Pupils Big?

 Now for the important question: What drugs cause dilated pupils?

 Arming yourself with these facts can help you become more aware of the signs of drug addiction and alcoholism and will allow you to act quickly if you do recognize that there may be a problem specialized rehab facility to get them the help they need.
-Knowledge is power and overcoming substance abuse is a difficult foe which often times requires a lot of effort and resources to achieve successfully.
+Knowledge is power and overcoming substance use is a difficult foe which oftentimes requires a lot of effort and resources to achieve successfully.

 Your pupils are the black dots in the center of your eyes that change in size in order to regulate the amount of light that enters.
 This light regulation is crucial to things like normal vision and focus.
 The size of your pupil is directed by the colored portion of your eye called the iris.
 Although pupils are generally responsive to your needs for better vision, they sometimes change size as an emotional response or due to chemical changes in the body.